Darxo/Hardened/README.md

 - The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
+- All effects of the difficulty settings are now listed as tooltips during world generation
-- Slightly Lower the sfx volume of the annoying kid calling out for his daddy
+- Slightly Lower the sfx volume of the annoying kid sfx in towns

 ## Fixes